 Trends show a clear state divestment in higher education where students suffer from greater financial burden and dramatic tuition increases.
-In fact, "Twenty years ago, the state government paid 80 percent of the cost of a student's education and a student paid 20 percent.
-Today, the state pays 30 percent of the cost, and the student pays 70 percent."
-1 As the cost of higher education increases, many students are unable to pursue postsecondary education or do so but graduate with increasing amounts of debt that stifle their development after graduation.
-In fact, 2014 WWU graduates have on average \$21,520 in student debt.
+In fact, twenty years ago, the state government paid 80 percent of the cost of a student's education and a student paid 20 percent.
+Today, the state pays 30 percent of the cost, and the student pays 70 percent.
+As the cost of higher education increases, many students are unable to pursue postsecondary education or do so but graduate with increasing amounts of debt that stifle their development after graduation.
+In fact, the median debt for 2016 WWU graduates is \$19,500.
 This debt disadvantages students and delays them from starting their lives post-graduation, which also negatively affects the economy as a whole.

 In order to improve the affordability and accessibility of higher education, the state must increase their financial contribution, which is unlikely without an increase in consistent revenue from reliable sources.
-With new and dedicated revenue Washington state has the potential to radically redefine what public higher education looks like in 2015 - by fully funding higher education we can truly serve the diverse needs of the students on our campus.
+With new and dedicated revenue Washington state has the potential to radically redefine what public higher education looks like in this biennium- by fully funding higher education we can truly serve the diverse needs of the students on our campus.